sqlxpert/lights-off-aws/README.md

   messages as expired.

 * A checksum for the AWS Lambda function source code bundle.
-(The bundle is checked in to this repository only to save people who are new to AWS Lambda from having to generate a bundle themselves.)
+(The bundle is included for the benefit of new AWS Lambda users.)

 * An optional, least-privilege CloudFormation service role for deployment.

 ### Security Steps You Can Take

-* Allow only a few trusted people (and carefully-configured automated services) to tag AWS resources.
-You can restrict the right to add, change and delete `sched-` tags by including the [`aws:TagKeys` condition key](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html#access_tags_control-tag-keys) in IAM policies and permission boundaries.
-(Sometimes, restrictive policies have the effect of requiring users to change or delete only one tag at a time.)
+* Only allow trusted people and trusted services to tag AWS resources.
+You can restrict the right to add, change and delete `sched-` tags by including the
+  [`aws:TagKeys` condition key](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html#access_tags_control-tag-keys)
+  in IAM policies and permission boundaries.
+(Sometimes, restrictive policies have the effect of requiring users to change or delete one tag at a time.)

 * Never let a role that can create backups (or, in this case, set tags to prompt backup creation) delete backups as well.